ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Media/iDoom/ReadMe from Keripo.txt

   blitting and using the sdldoom and iDoom source codes as reference.
 - hDoom runs at full speed and works on all colour iPods.
-  There is not yet support for monochrome iPods as Keripo has been unable to find any testers (if you have a monochrome iPod, please contact him).
+  There is no support for monochrome iPods as hotdog does not seem to work on monochrome iPods.
 - hDoom allows for strafing via the scroll wheel and pixel blending has also been added for slightly smoother graphics.
   No key remapping feature (i.e. the "keys.key" that iDoom